Currently valid decrees / ordinances

 Während des Atmens werden von infizierten Personen infektiöse große und kleine Tröpfchen und noch kleinere Aerosole freigesetzt.
 Quelle: Science; Grafik: chm, mia/Science

-The corona tests ordered by the public health department apply to symptomatic people or contact persons of people tested positive for the corona virus.
+Corona tests arranged by the Health Department are for symptomatic people or contacts of people who have tested positive for Corona virus.

-How do I find out the result of my corona test?
+How will I know the results of my Corona test?

-The Health Department will inform you about your test result.
-Or your family doctor who took your smear will inform you about the test result.
-You must remain in quarantine until the test results are available.
+The health department will notify them of your test result.
+Or your family doctor who took your swab will inform you of the test result.
+You must remain in quarantine until the test result is available.